pravega/.github/how-to-release.md

 For configuring to run as a non-root user see: https://docs.docker.com/engine/install/linux-postinstall/, https://docs.docker.com/engine/security/rootless/

 ## Announcing the release process starts
 When starting the release process, Pravega release managers should create a new release specific channel on pravega.io slack with name like pravega-release-090 and keep posting the progress on the release on this channel from time to time.
 All the ecosystem projects release managers should be invited into this channel for continuous discussion.
-You can also ask external contributors to validate the release using this channel.
+All contributors can join this channel and validate the release in it.

 ## Preparing the release notes
-Please gather the information of the highlight features and important fixes in the release from all the component owners and prepare the release notes.
+Please gather the information of the highlight features and important fixes in the release from all committers and new feature contributors, and prepare the release notes.
 You can also refer to previous releases for an example of how to put together notes.

 ## Preparing the branch